Skip to content

 The State of Florida is considered a “no-fault” state; either party may obtain a divorce, even if the other spouse does not consent to the divorce.
 In essence, there is no necessity to go into detail as to why there has been a break-down in the marriage, a vague statement to the court as to why the parties can no longer exist as a married couple is usually sufficient.

-Types of Divorce in FLorida
+What Types of Divorce Are There in Florida?

 There are two different types of divorces: An Uncontested Dissolution of Marriage and a Contested Dissolution of Marriage.

 An uncontested dissolution of marriage is where the parties are in agreement in reference to the marriage being irretrievably broken and have resolved all other issues.
-An experienced attorney can help you determine if you qualify for an uncontested dissolution of marriage, as there are specific requirements that must be met.
+An experienced Orlando divorce attorney can help you determine if you qualify for an uncontested dissolution of marriage, as there are specific requirements that must be met.
 In the event the parties are unable to qualify or reach an agreement for an uncontested dissolution of marriage, a contested divorce exists.

 A married couple may file a petition for a “simplified dissolution” if: